 2021 Winter Prediction

-Winter Electricity Supply Costs Projected To Be Slightly Higher Than Last Winter
+Winter Energy Supply Costs Projected To Be Slightly Higher Than Last Winter

 Eliminate air leakage and prepare your home for the winter.
 Give winter the cold shoulder and keep your home warm & cozy.
 Weatherizing your home helps you save money by saving energy, and it can also improve the comfort of your home.
 Everyone deserves a home that is safe, beautiful, comfortable, and energy-efficient.
 Whether it’s a new roof, doors, windows, or siding… Coastal Windows & Exteriors will make your home comfortable and help save on your energy bills.